mainmatter/ember-simple-auth/README.md

 });
 ```

-The session service also provides the `authenticationSucceeded` and `invalidationSucceeded` events that
+__The session service also provides the `authenticationSucceeded` and `invalidationSucceeded` events__ that
 are triggered whenever the session is successfully authenticated or invalidated (which not only happens
-when the user submits the login form or clicks the login button but also when the session is authenticated
+when the user submits the login form or clicks the logout button but also when the session is authenticated
-or invalidated in another tab or window which will then be synchronized to other tabs via the session store).
+or invalidated in another tab or window of the application).
-To have these events handled in the default way automatically, simply mixin the `ApplicationRouteMixin`
+__To have these events handled automatically, simply mixin the `ApplicationRouteMixin`
-in the application route:
+in the application route__:

 ```js
 // app/routes/application.js